Naol86/projectPhase/Task-2/README.md

 # Todo List

-A simple Todo list website using html, css and javascript
+A simple Todo list website using html, css and Typescript

 ## Functionality